-Age Appropriate filtering
+- Age Appropriate filtering

-Control of the filter
+- Control of the filter

-Identification of individual users
+- Identification of individual users

-Ability to block content on Apps
+- Ability to block content on Apps

-Applied at network level
+- Applied at network level

-Has a reporting mechanism
+- Has a reporting mechanism

-Can report on historical information on the websites visited by users
+- Can report on historical information on the websites visited by users

+The school uses Smoothwall software to monitor students' online behaviours on school devices.
+The DSL and Online Safety coordinator receive an alert of any concerning keystrokes.

-II.
-Radicalisation, Extremism and Terrorism
+11. Radicalisation, Extremism and Terrorism

-- 11.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
-There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 11.2 Duke of Kent School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+11.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

+11.2 Duke of Kent School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both pupils/students and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
-Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 11.3 There are separate guidelines for visiting speakers which are issued to staff and speakers as appropriate to their role. - 11.4 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
+Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.

+11.3 There are separate guidelines for visiting speakers which are issued to staff and speakers as appropriate to their role.

+11.4 The current threat from terrorism in the United Kingdom may include the exploitation of vulnerable people, to involve them in terrorism or in activity in support of terrorism.
 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
-Duke of Kent School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - II.5 In the case that a pupil is identified as being at risk from radicalisation the level of level of risk will be considered to identify the most appropriate referral which may include Channel and Children's Services. - 11.6 Definitions of radicalisation, extremism, terrorism and indicators of vulnerability to radicalisation are in Appendix 6. - 11.7 Duke of Kent School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right /
+Duke of Kent School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern.

+11.5 In the case that a pupil is identified as being at risk from radicalisation the level of level of risk will be considered to identify the most appropriate referral which may include Channel and Children's Services.

+11.6 Definitions of radicalisation, extremism, terrorism and indicators of vulnerability to radicalisation are in Appendix 6.

-Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+11.7 Duke of Kent School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.